Fellowships & Scholarships

 We thought that title would catch your attention!
 Here is some advice for making your application as strong as possible.

 Strong candidates are those whose background and experiences match the selection criteria and mission of an award.
 This means that strong candidates will have thought carefully about how their experiences and ambitions align with the purpose and values of an award.
-You can learn more about specific awards on this website and by attending workshops offered by the Office of Undergraduate Research and Fellowships.
+You can learn more about specific awards on this website and by attending workshops offered by Undergraduate Research and Fellowships.

 Carefully consider award criteria and how you may be able to build on your past experiences in order to align with them.
 It is also helpful to: